Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - **Level Generation Logic:** Extend `LevelGenerator.ts` for walls and barrels.
 - **Crate Spawning Constraint:** No crates on the final platform.
 - **Crate Purpose and Placement:** Use for vertical navigation; require platform segment count >= 8.
+- **Depth Management:** Use consistent depth values for entities, with player (depth 10) always rendering above finish line (depth 5).
+- **Difficulty Curve:** Increase platform count and enemy density as level number increases, using multipliers to adjust generation parameters.

 ## Important Patterns & Preferences